i3bdul3ziz/Express_mongodb_heroku_deployment/README.md

 Deploying our Node-Express-Mongoose application (our APIs) consists of 2 sets of steps.
 First, we'll sign up for Heroku and download the Heroku CLI.
 Then we'll set up a Mongo database that our app can connect to.
 Next, we'll configure our Node-Express-Mongoose applications (our APIs) to connect to this new cloud-hosted database and finally, deploy our application to Heroku.

-## You Do: Deploy 'Todos App'
+## Deploying our 'Seniors App'

-> Today you can use whatever working MEHN project you would like.
-If your need one to deploy, you can use the 'solution' branch of our Todo exercise.
-Clone it [here](https://git.generalassemb.ly/ga-wdi-exercises/express-to-do/tree/solution).
+> Today you can use whatever working project you would like.
+If your need one to deploy, you can create a new node app and follow along with me or fork and clone this repository.

-> Make sure you checkout the ***solution*** branch!
-Pay special attention to step 7 below.

 We'll use Heroku to deploy our app, since it has a "free" pricing tier, and a ton of nice features that simplify and expedite deployment.